runtimeverification/quiz/blogpost.md

 [[%defy-with-sam "n=0"] %drops 0]
 ```

-As you might have guessed, some input gave us a decrement underflow.
+As you may have guessed, some input gave us a decrement underflow.
 If you look at the second line, you can see an example of a sample that caused the code to defy it's fate: `n=0`.
 And as you can see, running this in the dojo: